NATURAL HEALTH BOOSTER:

 HOW TO USE:

 Catnip is a mild herb.
 Often already the smell and aroma stimulates cats’ energy level.
 You can crush the leaves and rub the aroma onto the toy or the scratching post.

 If a cat is overweight and or lazy, Catnip can help to boost the cat’s activity.
 The cat might be stimulated to move and play more, and to finally loose weight in a natural manner.

-All our plants are shipped fresh directly from our greenhouse to you!
+Our plants are grown exclusively for Deep Roots and The Three Company, shipped fresh directly from our greenhouse to you!

 Herbs, A plant that is simply beautiful